nqobu/nvidia/20241129/README.md

-# NCHC X NTU - NVIDIA BioNeMo Protein Design Workshop 2024
+# NCHC &times; NTU - NVIDIA BioNeMo Protein Design Workshop 2024

 Join us for an exciting hands-on BioNeMo Protein Design workshop where you’ll explore cutting-edge tools in computational biology.
 In this session, you’ll learn to predict the structure of proteins using Nobel Prize-winning technologies like AlphaFold2, design novel proteins that bind to specific targets with tools like RFDiffusion, and optimize these sequences for improved binding.
 We'll also cover evaluation techniques, such as protein docking and further predictions.
 Whether you're new to the field or eager to deepen your skills, this workshop will provide practical insights into the future of protein design.